Physical, Theoretical, and Computational Chemistry

 Chemical Physics (CP)

-The research in our group focuses upon the development and understanding of computational methodologies, and studies in heavy element chemistry, catalysis, protein modeling, drug design/understanding of disease, metal organic frameworks, green chemistry, and many other areas.
-One of the great features of theoretical and computational chemistry is that they can be utilized to investigate a broad array of challenges, and our group often finds ourselves engaged in areas as diverse as method development and studies of diatomic molecules to protein modeling and studies of the mechanical properties of materials of importance in areas such as aircraft design.
+The research in our group focuses upon the development and understanding of computational methodologies, and studies in transition metals and heavy element chemistry, catalysis, protein modeling, drug design/understanding of disease, environmental/ green chemistry, and many other areas.
+One of the great features of theoretical and computational chemistry is that they can be utilized to investigate a broad array of challenges, and our group is engaged in areas including quantum mechanical and quantum dynamical method development, thermochemical and spectroscopic studies of small molecules, protein modeling and drug design, catalysis design, environmental challenges (i.e., CO2, PFAS), heavy element and transition metal chemistry, and mechanical properties of materials.

-Development and understanding of methodologies.
-Much of our group’s efforts are focused upon the development of ab initio approaches that aim for accurate prediction of thermochemical properties across the periodic table.
+Development and understanding of methodologies - Much of our group’s efforts are focused upon the development of ab initio approaches that aim for accurate prediction of thermochemical properties across the periodic table.
 Included in our efforts has been the development of successful and versatile ab initio composite schemes, called correlation consistent Composite Approaches (ccCA), that provide reduced computational cost (in terms of computer time, memory, and disk space) means to achieve energetic predictions.
-The approaches are useful for ground-state, excited-state, and transition-state energies, and can be applied to situations where single-reference wavefunctions or where multireference wavefunctions (i.e., bond-breaking, diradicals) are necessary.
+The approaches are useful for ground-state, excited-state, and transition- state energies, and can be applied to situations where single-reference wavefunctions or where multireference wavefunctions (i.e., bondbreaking, diradicals) are necessary.
 Included in our work is the development of Gaussian basis sets, providing new additions to the correlation consistent basis set family, and rigorous evaluation of existing and new basis sets.
 Another area of interest is in gauging the performance of methodologies, such as density functional theory, particularly for situations where there may be few, if any, needed experiments for comparison.
-Significant efforts have focused upon transition metals.
+Efforts extend across the periodic table, with substantial focus upon the transition metals.

-Heavy element chemistry.
-The complexity of the heavy elements results in their great utility in applications from cell phones to stealth technology.
-We are developing a better understanding of the fundamental properties of lanthanide species, as well as the methodologies needed to describe their energetic and spectroscopic properties, and utilizing this knowledge in areas such as separation science and the development of new methodologies for heavy elements..
+Heavy element chemistry - The complexity of the heavy elements results in their great utility in applications from cell phones to stealth technology.
+We are developing a better understanding of the fundamental properties of heavy element species, as well as the methodologies needed to describe their energetic and spectroscopic properties, and utilizing this knowledge in areas such as separation science and the development of new methodologies for heavy elements.

 B.S., 1990, Eastern Washington University